zetavg/chromium-website/site/chromium-os/developer-library/guides/kernel/kernel-rebase-notes/index.md

 ```

 At this point. it's possible conflicts are due to a change appearing in multiple
-branchs.
+branches.
 When working on a topic branch (checked out), check/record the contents
 of that topic branch with:

 ```none